 Other Academic Affiliations

-In addition, the College is on the approved lists of the American Chemical Society, University
+In addition, the University is on the approved lists of the American Chemical Society, University

 Senate of the United Methodist Church, Ohio College Association and the American Association